tobwin/LQG.m/README.md

 Class methods include sampling as well as the computation of various statistics, including the expected cost under optimal or custom linear feedback control.

 Below we use a toy-model to illustrate class functionality.
+Further information can be found using the _help LQG_ command in MATLAB (or in the source code).
+The class is self-contained and should run without any dependencies.

+For remaining questions, feedback etc. feel welcome to email winner.tobias@gmail.com

 ## Example